ichortower/PositionalAudio/docs/author-guide.md

 mod will automatically restart any such cue that should be playing but has stopped.
-The result is that all music or ambient cues will (effectively) loop when used with this framework, but if you don't specify `"Looped": true`, you will hear a brief fade-in as the audio system restarts the cue and gently ramps up its volume.
+The result is that all music or ambient cues will (effectively) loop when used with this framework, but if you don't specify `"Looped": true`, you will hear a brief fade-in as the mod restarts the cue and gently ramps up its volume.
 This may be what you want, but be aware of it.

 ### Refreshing